skilldiego/Windows-Fix-Up/README.md

 This PowerShell script automates a sequence of common Windows repair and maintenance tasks.
 It is designed to be a comprehensive "fix-it" tool for resolving system instability, update failures, application problems, and file system corruption.

-## ⚠️ Important Warnings

-*   **Run as Administrator:** This script requires administrative privileges to perform its tasks.
-It includes a self-elevation feature to prompt for administrator rights if not already running with them.
-*   **Creates a Log File:** The script automatically creates a detailed log file (e.g., `Windows-Fix-Up_2023-10-27_14-30-00.log`) in the same folder where the script is located.
-*   **Time-Consuming:** The entire process can take **several hours** to complete, depending on the state of your system.
-*   **File Deletion:** The script will run Windows Disk Cleanup and automatically select **all** categories for cleaning, **except for the `Downloads` folder**.
-Ensure any important files are backed up from temporary locations.
-*   **Third-Party Module:** If you opt-in to the Windows Update steps, the script will automatically install the `PSWindowsUpdate` module from the PowerShell Gallery.
-*   **System Resets:** Several system components may be reset to their default configurations, including:
-    *   Windows Management Instrumentation (WMI) repository.
-    *   Windows Update components.
-    *   Microsoft Store cache.
-    *   Network stack (Winsock, TCP/IP).
-*   **Restart Required:** A system restart is required to complete the disk check (CHKDSK).
-The script will ask you at the beginning if you want to restart automatically when it's done.

 ## How to Run This Script

 The easiest and recommended way to run this script is by using the `Run-Windows-Fix-Up.bat` file.
 It automatically handles administrator elevation and PowerShell execution policies.